 Protein source: Whey protein isolate and egg white powders | Flavor: Chocolate | Ingredients: Natural flavors and stevia

 This protein powder comes recommended by personal trainer Oscar Colon IV, who likes its mix of fast- and slow-release proteins.
 It has whey isolate, which is an instant-release protein, whereas the egg-white protein takes longer to digest and will be released in the hours after, as you recover.
 “When you ingest a protein, your body breaks it down into individual amino acids and rearranges them, refolds them, and turns them into whatever is needed at the time,” Colon explains.
-He also likes this powder’s macronutrient breakdown per serving (24 grams of protein, 5 grams of carbs, and 1 gram of total fat) and recommends it to those trying to build muscle while minimizing increases in excess body fat.
+He likes this powder’s macronutrient breakdown per serving (24 grams of protein, 5 grams of carbs, and 1 gram of total fat) and recommends it to those trying to build muscle while minimizing increases in excess body fat.

 Best collagen-protein powder